 It is easy to forget just how young Chelsea’s £58m acquisition still is, however, with him being on the scene for over three years now.

 A move away from Dortmund seems to have come at the right time given Sancho’s meteoric rise and there should be more first-team opportunities at the Bridge next season, even if it is probably too early to say if Pulisic will become a reliable a starter as Hazard.

-With Maurizio Sarri unwavering in his use of a 4-3-3, Pulisic seems unlikely to be used in the “number ten” role that he has sporadically taken up previously (he was deployed in “the hole” for his country in the March internationals, for instance).
+Whoever takes up the managerial hot seat at Stamford Bridge can at least call on the American’s versatility, with Pulisic sporadically having been used in the “number ten” role (he was deployed in “the hole” for his country in the March internationals, for instance).

 I think they definitely see me in one of the wider areas but I think they also know that I can play kind of anywhere across the attack.
 So I’m ready for wherever I need to be filled in really.

-Pulisic’s versatility may be an asset given that Hazard could depart this summer, with the Belgian’s wide-left role up for grabs.
+Pulisic’s flexibility may be an asset given that Hazard has departed this summer, with the Belgian’s wide-left role up for grabs.

-It would seem likelier though that, should Hazard leave for La Liga, Willian and Callum Hudson-Odoi would tussle for that vacant spot on the left flank – Sarri having previously stated that he views those two players as left-wingers.
+It would seem likelier though that, should Hazard leave for La Liga, Willian (£7.0m) and Callum Hudson-Odoi (£6.0m) would tussle for that vacant spot on the left flank.

 Callum is on the left, the best of Hazard is on the left, the best of Willian is on the left.
 But I only have one left.
 I am sorry.
 The three can play but one must adapt himself on the other side.

 As Sarri mentioned there, Hudson-Odoi and Willian are capable of playing on the opposite flank – as they have had to do with Hazard still at the club – but it would make more sense that Pedro (£7.0m) and Pulisic would be the two players job-sharing on the right wing.